Creating a Turnitin Assignment for Originality Checking

 Two Turnitin Tools Integrated in Canvas

-Turnitin has two different integrations with Canvas that allow instructors to choose which workflow and tools work best to fulfill the needs and objectives of their assignments.
-The primary difference between the two tools is that the Turnitin Feedback Studio is best used if faculty prefer to use Turnitin for grading and feedback; the Turnitin Plagiarism Framework is preferred by faculty who want Turnitin for plagiarism prevention but like to use the Canvas grading and feedback tools.
+Turnitin has two different integrations with Canvas that allow instructors to choose which workflow and tools work best to fulfill the needs and objectives of their assignments:

 -